adicipta/SimpleRestAPI/README.md

 $ open xampp-control panel, start Apache and MySQL service

 ```
-after that import the atj_test.sql to your database
+import the atj_test.sql to your database

 ```